yora1928/certifications-README.md/README.md

 ## 🔐 Responsible Disclosure

 Security-related activities documented in this portfolio are presented as part of responsible and ethical security research.

 Sensitive information, credentials, personal data, and directly exploitable details are intentionally excluded.

-The purpose of this section is to document:
+The purpose of these records is to demonstrate:

 - Vulnerability identification
 - Security awareness